What is bowel cancer?

 - Bowel cancer is the second most common cancer affecting people in Australia.

-- About 14,000 people are diagnosed with bowel cancer every year.
+- More than 15,840 people are diagnosed with bowel cancer every year.

 - It is most common in people over age 50, but it can occur at any age.